brendanhasz/brendanhasz.github.io/_posts/2018-06-27-bayesian-correlations.md

 <a class="anchor" id="multilevel-correlation"></a>
 ## Multilevel Correlation

 Sometimes, we want to compute the correlation between two variables, but have multiple measurements per group or individual.
-For example, suppose we wanted to correlate companies' feedback scores of product $A$ with their scores of product $B$, but these companies were split into distinct groups, such as their industry (e.g. "agricultural", "manufacturing", "scientific", "construction", etc).
+For example, suppose we wanted to correlate companies' feedback scores of product \\( A \\) with their scores of product \\( B \\), but these companies were split into distinct groups, such as their industry (e.g. "agricultural", "manufacturing", "scientific", "construction", etc).
 In this case we want to see if there is a correlation between the variables we care about, but we also want to account for differences between groups.
 If we don't account for those differences, sometimes we can get the wrong result, for example in certain cases of [Simpson's paradox](https://en.wikipedia.org/wiki/Simpson%27s_paradox).

 In a regression the way to handle this is to use a [multilevel model](https://en.wikipedia.org/wiki/Multilevel_model) (aka a "hierarchical model"), where each individual or group has their own coefficient.
 But, these coefficients aren't completely independent - we model them as being drawn from a normal distribution (usually).
 This way, different individuals or groups can have different coefficients, but the further their value is from the population mean, the less likely that parameter value is.
 We can take a similar approach with correlations.
-We'll allow the $\rho$ parameter to vary across individuals or groups, but not in a completely independent way.
+We'll allow the \\( \rho \\) parameter to vary across individuals or groups, but not in a completely independent way.

 "Multilevel" models are called as such because there can literally be multiple levels to the model.
 Normally, one has data points, and models those data points as being drawn from some distribution which has some parameters of interest.
-This was the case in the above example of a Bayesian Pearson's correlation - we modeled the data as being drawn from a multivariate normal distribution with parameters $\mu$, $\sigma$, and $\rho$.
-However, now we have a different $\rho$ parameter for each individual.
-The data for that individual is drawn from the normal distribution defined by *their* $\rho$ parameter - that's the first "level".
+This was the case in the above example of a Bayesian Pearson's correlation - we modeled the data as being drawn from a multivariate normal distribution with parameters \\( \mu \\), \\( \sigma \\), and \\( \rho \\).
+However, now we have a different \\( \rho \\) parameter for each individual.
+The data for that individual is drawn from the normal distribution defined by *their* \\( \rho \\) parameter - that's the first "level".

-But now we also have a second level: each individual's $\rho$ parameter is drawn from a population distribution.
-Each $\rho_i$ is drawn from a normal distribution with mean $\mu_{\rho}$ and standard deviation $\sigma_{\rho}$.
-Now $\mu_{\rho}$ is the parameter we really care about: what is the likelihood that there is truly a correlation between our two variables - across the population!
+But now we also have a second level: each individual's \\( \rho \\) parameter is drawn from a population distribution.
+Each \\( \rho_i \\) is drawn from a normal distribution with mean \\( \mu_{\rho} \\) and standard deviation \\( \sigma_{\rho} \\).
+Now \\( \mu_{\rho} \\) is the parameter we really care about: what is the likelihood that there is truly a correlation between our two variables - across the population!

 ![A multilevel model](/assets/img/bayesian-correlation/multilevel-model.svg)

-(Note that for a correlation, we might actually want to use a different distribution to model the population distribution for $\rho$, but let's just use a normal distribution here for simplicity.
+(Note that for a correlation, we might actually want to use a different distribution to model the population distribution for \\( \rho \\), but let's just use a normal distribution here for simplicity.
 See the [Simplifications appendix](#simplifications))

 In theory we could even add a third level or more, if there were such a grouping structure in our data.
 For example, if we were correlating engine lifetime with the frequency of oil changes, we would have one datapoint per car - but those cars could be grouped by their model, and furthermore those models could be grouped by their make!
 In this case we could have separate population mean parameters for each model, but then those parameters could be drawn from a larger normal distribution representing the distribution over a specific make, and all the make's mean parameters could be drawn from a larger normal distribution representing the distribution over all makes.
 For simplicity we're only going to work with two-level models here.